MARTIMM/raku-mongodb-driver/README.md

   of supported modules in perl 6.
 E.g. I'd like to have SCRAM-SHA1 to authenticate with.

+* Sharpening check on database-, collection- and document key names.

 * modify files with extention .pm into .pm6
 * Moving out exception code in modules into MongoDB.pm.